microsoft/quick-authentication/docs/quick-authentication-android-how-to.md

 ## Signing out
-You can request to sign the user out using the following mehtod of MSQASignInClient
+You can request to sign the user out using the following method of MSQASignInClient

 ```java
 void signOut(@NonNull OnCompleteListener<Boolean> listener);